HuangLingxiaoCN/redux-cake-store/README.md

 # A cake-store app built with react redux
-## The app is mainly for learning purpose
+## The app is for learning purpose